txchen-USTC/MiM-ISTD/README.md

 ## Citation

 Please cite our paper if you find the repository helpful.
 ```
 @article{chen2024mim,
-  title={MiM-ISTD: Mamba-in-Mamba for Efficient Infrared Small Target Detection},
+  title={Mim-istd: Mamba-in-mamba for efficient infrared small target detection},
-  author={Chen, Tianxiang and Tan, Zhentao and Gong, Tao and Chu, Qi and Wu, Yue and Liu, Bin and Ye, Jieping and Yu, Nenghai},
+  author={Chen, Tianxiang and Ye, Zi and Tan, Zhentao and Gong, Tao and Wu, Yue and Chu, Qi and Liu, Bin and Yu, Nenghai and Ye, Jieping},
-  journal={arXiv preprint arXiv:2403.02148},
-  year={2024}
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
+  year={2024},
+  publisher={IEEE}
 }
 ```